 How many days do you need for Peneda Gerês National Park

 We recommend having 2 full days for Peneda Gerês National Park.
-This is why it is best to stay at an accommodation for 3 nights.
+This is why it is best to stay at for 3 nights.
 In 2 days you can do all the activities that we recommend in this article.
 You can stay longer, but we do not recommend this because there are simply so many more beautiful things to see in Portugal.

 Where to stay in Peneda Gerês National Park